LukeGrahamLandry/hctarcs/devlog.md

 so im back to the same fucking problem now where they dont chain right

 TODO: my great nosuspend!() for extra check breaks the formatter.

+TODO: now AskAndWait only works in inspect mode because it uses egui

 ## async tres (Jan 6)